 Family World Travel, Because Life is an Adventure

 Travel is our passion and travel with children has become our lifestyle.
 In 2012 we decided to show our kids the world, 4 years of non-stop around the world family travel later, we’re still exploring.
 Before that there was a whole lifetime of single and couple travel to every corner of the globe.
 World Travel Family is a travel blog but it’s more than that too.
 Let us inspire you or help you to travel more, further and better.
 My name is Alyson, I’m proud mum to our travelling family and the creator of our family travel websites.
 Back then my husband and I had the idea, we sold the “stuff”, I created a website and changed my profession.
 This is a tale of travel and freedom, of education and adventure, of ultra budget to luxury, leading to expertise, a new profession and a location independent lifestyle.
 Sign up to follow our story, get inspired to travel more, learn how to travel better and get the know-how to travel further.
 Enjoy freedom, have more adventures, maybe even change your lifestyle and ways of learning and earning.
-Welcome!
+Welcome to our site and the realities of being a digital nomad family.

 What we can share with you: